RemyCiterin/Superscalar/README.md

 - Data and instruction caches (up to one operation per cycle)
 - Bitmap extension (`Zba` and `Zbb`)
 - System registers (CSRs)
+- Late ALU support (one per execution lane, like in this [article](https://doi.org/10.1109/ICCD.2015.7357163)), doing so the load-to-use latency is one cycle, or two for load-to-addrgen

 ## TODO

-- Late ALU, similar to this [article](https://doi.org/10.1109/ICCD.2015.7357163), but I want to restrict the branch resulutions to the early ALU, to keep the overall design of the commit stage
+- Better branch prediction
 - Implement pipelined mul/div/clz/ctz/cpop, currently multiplication is either implemented using a finite-state-machine, either using the DSP of the fpga.
 - Exceptions and interrupts
-- add an instruction cache
 - atomic memory operations, opens the door to parallelism
 - cache coherence using TileLink
 - add an MMU/TLB